alam-ora/oracle-pgx/provision-environment/content_rm.md

 >OCI [Resource Manager](https://docs.cloud.oracle.com/en-us/iaas/Content/ResourceManager/Concepts/resourcemanager.htm) is a managed service that can provision all Oracle Cloud Infrastructure resources and services.
 Resource Manager reduces configuration errors and increases productivity by managing infrastructure declaratively (i.e. "infrastructure as code") using industry standard Hashicorp Terraform®.

+Estimated Lab Time : 15 mins

+### Objectives

+- Deploy the environment needed for the lab using OCI Resource Manager

 ### Lab Environment

 The lab environment for the workshop consists of :